First aid - what is it? - info for kids

 - Take a deep breath to calm down a little.

-- Tell the operator there's an emergency.
+- Tell the operator there's an emergency and what kind of emergency you think it is.

 - Say your name and where you are - the exact address if you know it.
+The operator in the emergency phone centre is likely to be able to tell where you are by finding out where your phone is if you don't know exactly where you are.

 - Follow all of the operator's instructions carefully.

 - Stay on the line until the operator says it's OK to hang up.
-If you do not know just where you are - stay on the phone and the emergency service may be able to find you – don't hang up.

-The letters stand for
+The letters DRSABCD stand for

 D = Danger